Our school governors

 The Chair of Governors can be contacted c/o Windlesham School or via email firstname.lastname@example.org

 Graham Rowlands-Hempel (Chair)

-Graham Rowlands-Hempel is a lawyer and has worked in a law firm in the City of London for over 20 years.
-Since starting to work part time, Graham has looked for ways to work more in the community and was delighted to have the opportunity to join as a Governor at Windlesham School.
-He has a daughter in full time education.
+Graham Rowlands-Hempel was previously a lawyer and worked in a law firm in the City of London for over 30 years.
+Since retirement, Graham has looked for ways to work more in the community and is delighted to work as a Governor at Windlesham School.
+Graham also works for the Prince’s Trust to help young people find employment.
 Graham is the current Chair of Governors.

 Neil Baxter (Vice Chair)

 Neil Baxter is the current Vice Chair of Governors and Head of the Finance Committee.
 He has worked in senior roles in financial services and banking organisations and has used this experience to help the school secure the financing of the new buildings.

 Christine Mannion Watson